front-end-intermediate/5-express/readme.md

 Node uses the CommonJS module system. `const http = require('http');` is the syntax for importing in node applications.
 It is different from the ES6 module system we have been using in React, e.g. `import Header from './Header'`.

 CommonJS uses a `require()` function to fetch dependencies and an `exports` or `module.exports` variable to export module contents.
 CommonJS was not really designed for browsers where ES6 modules are used instead.

+For example, fetch is a browser API.
+If you want to use fetch in node you would have to npm import it and then require it using `const fetch = require('node-fetch');`

 ## Scaffolding Our Server